nxp-imx/nxp-afe/README.md

 ![audio_chain](doc/pic/audio_chain.png)

 ## The problem
-As depicted on the audio chain picture, there are tow main problems:
+As depicted on the audio chain picture, there are two main problems:
 - AFE
 - Audio Streams